cncf/wg-serverless/workflow/spec/spec.md

 workflow states.
 Functions must have an unique name.
 The resource parameter of a function evaluates to execution of an existing serverless function.
 Implementations can use the type parameter to define communication information such as protocols.

-Since function definitions are reusable, their parameters are defined within actions that declare to use them.
+Since function definitions are reusable, their parameters are defined within actions that reference them.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |